Lyn Paul website 'Then' logo. Lyn Paul website banner.

 The live shows coincide with the release of the group's first album for Polydor Records, New Colours (Polydor 2383 066).
 The LP features two tracks with Lyn Paul on lead vocals - No Mans Land, a lively song co-written by Richard Thompson and originally featured on the Fairport Convention album What We Did On Our Holidays (Island ILPS 9092), and Lay Me Down, a tender ballad written by Peter Doyle (three years later this track was to be used as the B-side of Lyn Paul's first solo single, Sail The Summer Winds).

 The closing months of the year, however, bring ample compensation.
-On Monday, 15th November the New Seekers appear in the 1971 Royal Variety Performance at the London Palladium, attended by the Queen and Princess Anne (Lyn's mum and dad are also in the audience).
+On Monday, 15th November the New Seekers appear in the 1971 Royal Variety Performance at the London Palladium, attended by Queen Elizabeth II and Princess Anne (Lyn's mum and dad are also in the audience).
 The bill includes Shirley Bassey, Sacha Distel and Stephane Grappelli.
 In the UK the show is broadcast on Saturday, 20th November (LWT, 7.55pm), attracting the fourth biggest TV audience of the year.
 It is also broadcast to the Commonwealth for the first time.

 When interviewed on Val Meets The VIPs in 1974, Lyn recalled it as "quite an ordeal to think that we were performing in front of the Queen."